arya-domain/HyperCap/README.md

 ## Captioning - Training Code

 For the Captioning task, we build upon and adapt the codebase of prior works.
-As of now, we have partially released the training code and visual encoder integration.
+As of now, we have tutorial of the training code and visual encoder integration.

 The current setup includes:

 - The adapted vision backbone for captioning is located in the `captioning/` directory.
 - The code supports finetuning BLIP.
-- To train BLIP on captioning `python captioning_BLIP.py`
+- To train and understand how to integrate the Vision Encoder on BLIP Check - `Tutorial_Captioning_BLIP.py`

 Supported Vision-Language Captioning Models: